 Before visiting, we reviewed a range of information we hold about the practice and asked other organisations to share what they knew.
-We carried out an announced visit on 29 April 2016.
+We carried out an announced visit on 12 July 2016.
 During our visit we:

-- Spoke with a range of staff the GP partners, salaried GP, practice nurse and deputy practice manager and spoke with patients who used the service. - Observed how patients were being cared for and talked with carers and/or family members
+- Spoke with a range of staff (lead GP, salaried GP, practice nurse, practice manager, office manager and two receptionists) and spoke with patients who used the service. - Observed how patients were being cared for and talked with carers and/or family members - Reviewed an anonymised sample of the personal care or treatment records of patients. - Reviewed comment cards where patients and members of the public shared their views and experiences of the service.